The terms MENTAL HEALTH and MENTAL HEALTH CHALLENGES have different meanings for different people.

 Having someone close to you who lives with mental health challenges can be exhausting, frustrating, confusing, and isolating.
 But you don’t have to go through it alone.

-HelpingMinds® offers free and confidential support to people who are caring for someone living with mental health challenges.
-As a registered NDIS provider of mental health services, we offer free counseling, support groups, rest and revive activities, school holiday programs, family programs, youth programs, and advocacy to people living in WA.
+HelpingMinds offers free and confidential support to people who are caring for someone living with mental health challenges.
+We offer free counseling, support groups, rest and revive activities, school holiday programs, family programs, youth programs, and advocacy to people living in WA.

 Latest News